 Reckless driving can also cause accidents.
 The term reckless driving can apply to any incident in which a driver demonstrates a willful disregard for the safety of others.
 This may include excessive speeding, street racing, violating traffic signals, drifting around corners, and more.
 Reckless driving is likely to lead to criminal charges, especially if the reckless driver harmed anyone with their actions.

-After most car accidents in Detroit, the no-fault rule will apply, and the injured driver will need to file a claim against their own auto insurance policy to recover their losses.
+After most car accidents in Detroit, the no-fault rule will applies, and the injured driver might need to file a claim against their own auto insurance policy to recover their losses.
 Because Michigan allows drivers to choose their levels of coverage, the amount of compensation an injured driver can expect from their insurance policy generally depends on how much coverage they have purchased.

 However, there are some situations in which it is possible for an injured driver to pursue a lawsuit against whoever caused the accident.
 These situations include any car accident case in which the victim suffered a severe permanent disability or if the accident was caused by an out-of-state driver who does not have auto insurance in the state.
 Your Detroit car accident lawyer can determine whether you have grounds to file such a case.